-To commemorate 100 years since Armistice Day, the Provincial Grand Lodge of Derbyshire has asked James Morton Ties to create a Centenary Armistice Tie to help raise money for the Poppy Appeal organised by the Royal British Legion.
+To commemorate 100 years since Armistice Day, the Provincial Grand Lodge of Derbyshire has asked James Morton Ties to create a Centenary Armistice Tie.
+This will be used to help raise money for the Poppy Appeal organised by the Royal British Legion.

 The importance of the Centenary Armistice Tie

-The Poppy Appeal is the Royal British Legion’s fundraising campaign held every year in November.
-To help raise money volunteers distribute iconic paper poppies, which are a symbol of remembrance, across the nation in return for a small donation.
+The Poppy Appeal is the Royal British Legion’s fundraising campaign, held every year in November.
+To help raise money, volunteers distribute iconic poppies, which are a symbol of remembrance, across the nation in return for a small donation.

 This year, to help raise money for the Poppy Appeal, the Provincial Grand Lodge of Derbyshire has commissioned James Morton Ties to produce the Centenary Armistice Tie.

-The Centenary Armistice Tie is a black tie, featuring an overlap of the poppy and the Masonic Square and Compasses to show that they are aligned in remembrance of servicemen and women that we have lost.
+The Centenary Armistice Tie is a black tie, featuring an overlap of the poppy and the Masonic Square and Compasses.
+This is to show that they are aligned in remembrance of servicemen and women that we have lost.

-The Provincial Grand Master of Derbyshire, Right Worshipful Brother, Arthur Steven Varley was proud to add that, ”As Freemasons we owe a huge debt of gratitude to our armed forces and in this, the Centenary Year of the ending of the Great War, it seemed appropriate to remember those that gave their all in a special way.
-The Royal British Legion Poppy is at approximately 11am, the time the Armistice came into force, and the Square and Compasses at approximately 5am – the time the Armistice was signed.
+The Provincial Grand Master of Derbyshire, Right Worshipful Brother, Arthur Steven Varley was proud to add that, ”As Freemasons we owe a huge debt of gratitude to our armed forces.
+In this, the Centenary Year of the ending of the Great War, it seemed appropriate to remember those that gave their all in a special way.
+On the Centenary Armistice Tie, The Royal British Legion Poppy sits at approximately 11am, the time the Armistice came into force.
+The Square and Compasses sit at approximately 5am – the time the Armistice was signed.
 The tie will be worn throughout November.
-Furthermore we would like to thank James Morton Ties for their enthusiasm and cooperation towards the creation of the ties, especially the patient support of their design team”.
+Furthermore, we would like to thank James Morton Ties for their enthusiasm and co-operation towards the creation of the ties, especially the patient support of their design team”.

-The donations ensure that members of the Armed Forces community receive support they need, including careers advice and rehabilitation courses.
-Not only that, but the money raised will be spent on remembrance, fundraising and lobbying government on Armed Forces related issues.
+The donations ensure that members of the Armed Forces community receive what they need, including careers advice and rehabilitation courses.
+Not only that, but the money raised will be spent on remembrance, fundraising and lobbying the government on Armed-Forces-related issues.

-To discuss the variety of regimental, military ties and other types of ties we have available here at James Morton Ties, contact a member of our team who will be able to help you achieve your desired design.
+To discuss the variety of regimental and military ties or all the other types of ties we have available here at James Morton Ties, contact a member of our team who will be able to help you achieve your desired design.